Mothers' Campaign of the All African Women's Group

 But if our kids turn 18 while we wait – often for years – for an asylum claim to be settled, we lose the right for them to join us.

 This government talks so much about the importance of families and claims that “Every child matters”, yet our children are denied their mothers’ love and protection.
 None of the media stories about missing children which highlight the parents’ distress, even mention what we and our children are going through.
-We demand that:

-We urge British embassies/high commissions in our home countries to show their commitment to families by helping to find our missing children and reunite them with their mothers.
 "Mummy, you are the only person I have to save me from everything I’m going through.
 Thomas screams every night. . . .
 I don’t even know what to say about Michael but he’s a baby boy who needs his mummy right now.”
 Letter from a teenage girl whose mother was forced to leave her four children behind.

 For more information, including how you can help, contact